 Find out more about our governance framework.

-How to request patient-identifiable data for academic research
+How to request patient-identifiable data.

 - Discuss your research project with the NHS Health Research Authority and apply to the relevant Research Ethics Committee for approval (this approval must be supplied as part of your application.)

 - If you intend to link our primary care data with Hospital Episode Statistics (HES) sensitive patient-identifiable data, complete the DARS application process at NHS Digital.